D. S. Senanayake Central College: History

 In 1955 the school was further developed by the principal, H. Welikanna.
 Under his guidance the school became all island volleyball champions and athletes, G.C.E A/L classes were commenced and the number of students increased gradually.
 In 1958 the first students from the school obtained their university entrance.

-In 1959 the name of the school was changed to "Mirigama Maha Vidyalaya" and Hubert Karunarathna was appointed as the principal.
+In 1959 the name of the school was changed to Mirigama Maha Vidyalaya and Hubert Karunarathna was appointed as the principal.

 In 1964 D. A. Jayathilaka assumed the position as the school's principal.
-A number of new buildings were constructed and A/L classes were commenced in science and commerce streams.
-In 1969 the school was expanded with an additional 2 ha of playing fields, which were opened by then Prime Minister Hon.Dudley Senanayake.
+A number of new buildings were constructed, and A/L classes were commenced in science and commerce streams.
+In 1969 the school was expanded with an additional 2 ha of playing fields, which were opened by Prime Minister Dudley Senanayake.

 W. R. Karunarathna became the principal in 1978.
 The school was promoted to a central college in June 1979 and was renamed D. S. Senanayaka Central College as a tribute to the country's first Prime Minister, D. S. Senanayake.
 In January 1868 the school was converted into a Cluster - Core School.

+Every pupil is entered to the college who passes the Grade 5 Scholarship Examination or G.C.E(O/L) Examination with highest results.

-Currently D. S. Senanayaka Central College has close to 1,800 students enrolled from grade 6 to G.C.E A/L and an academic staff of 125.
+Currently D. S. Senanayaka Central College has about 2,500 students enrolled from grade 6 to G.C.E A/L and an academic staff of 125.